Joseph Di Chiara

-Joseph William Anthony Di Chiara (born January 30, 1992) is a Canadian professional soccer player who plays as a midfielder.
+Joseph William Anthony Di Chiara (born January 30, 1992) is a former Canadian professional soccer player who played as a midfielder.

 Club career

 Early career

 Di Chiara played youth soccer with Spartacus soccer club.
 In 2010, he began his career with the York Region Shooters in the Canadian Soccer League, and in 2011 was signed by Krylia Sovetov Samara, who became interested in him through a connection with his youth coach at Spartacus, Yuri Studin.